-Most of the time, payment links will be used for single, one-off payments.
+Most of the time, payment links will be used for single, one-off payments and Instant Bank Pay is a great way to do this.
 They can be sent to an individual or to multiple recipients with the same request for payment.
 These links could also be used to set up automated or recurring payment requests, as with subscription business models.

 Links can be added to a website, email campaign, or newsletter as a marketing tactic, encouraging readers to sign up and authorise a payment.

 There are multiple advantages of sending payment links, particularly if you want to avoid taking cash from your customers.

 Links enable multiple payment methods, including e-wallets, credit cards, and Direct Debit

 Links are convenient for both customers and businesses, with the full transaction completed via smartphone without downloading extra apps

 You can save customer data to enable repeat or recurring transactions, for a faster and easier payment process

 How to create a payment link

 Setting up your payment link is simple, with a similar process no matter which platform you’re using.